 Analysis / Bias

-In review, the Gothamist publishes news about New York City, Arts & Entertainment and Food.
-For this review we will focus on news reporting.
-News reporting features two styles, some are straightforward and low biased such as this: Is This The Beginning Of The End For Free Parking In NYC? and others are snarky in tone and often favor the left such as this: Donald Trump Ditches New York, Declares Palm Beach His ‘Primary Residence’.
-Both of these stories are properly sourced to mainstream outlets such as the New York Times and New York Post.
+In review, the Gothamist publishes news about New York City, Arts & Entertainment, and Food.
+For this review, we will focus on news reporting.
+News reporting features two styles, some are straightforward and low biased such as this: Is This The Beginning Of The End For Free Parking In NYC? and others are snarky in tone and often favor the left, such as this: Donald Trump Ditches New York, Declares Palm Beach His ‘Primary Residence.’
+Both of these stories are properly sourced from mainstream outlets such as the New York Times and New York Post.

-Editorially, story selection leans moderately left such as this: Ten Moments In NYC LGBTQ Activist History You Need To Know In Addition To Stonewall.
-In general, news is reported accurately and with proper sourcing.
+Editorially, the story selection leans moderately left, such as this: Ten Moments In NYC LGBTQ Activist History You Need To Know In Addition To Stonewall.
+In general, the news is reported accurately and with proper sourcing.